-The flood zone maps at the end of this section show Federal Emergency Management Agency (FEMA) 100 year flood zones in the Montachusett region.
+The flood zone maps at the end of this document show Federal Emergency Management Agency (FEMA) 100-year flood zones in the Montachusett region.
 A 100 year flood is "calculated to be the level of flood water expected to be equaled or exceeded every 100 years on average.
 The 100-year flood is more accurately referred to as the 1% annual exceedance probability flood, since it is a flood that has a 1% chance of being equaled or exceeded in any single year."

-The map FEMA 100 Year Flood Zones, MA DOT Bridges, and DCR Dams shows all "High" and "Significant" hazard dams in the region and bridges that are either structurally deficient or functionally obsolete.
+The map FEMA 100-Year Flood Zones, MA DOT Bridges, and DCR Dams in the appendix shows all "High" and "Significant" hazard dams in the region and bridges that structurally deficient.
 According to the Massachusetts Highway Project Development and Design Guidebook, a structurally deficient bridge is defined as "a bridge structure that has a defect requiring corrective action."
-Functionally obsolete bridges are defined as "a bridge which has no structural deficiencies but does not meet standards to adequately serve current user demands (Massachusetts)."
-IIII